espidev/ProtectionStones/README.md

 This plugin is based off the original ProtectionStones plugin by AxelDios.

-The original ProtectionStones plugin: http://dev.bukkit.org/bukkit-plugins/protectionstones/
+The original ProtectionStones plugin (OUTDATED): http://dev.bukkit.org/bukkit-plugins/protectionstones/

 **Dependencies**
 -------------